sebastiengreg/pplaaf-web2/_whistleblowers-en/mosilo-mothepu.md

 <div class="profile-block">
 <img src="/assets/images/profiles/mosilo-mothepu.jpg">
-<p>““I was excited to join my former employer
+<p class="top-blockquote">I was excited to join my former employer
 whose vision was to change the landscape of financial services industry in South Africa.
 It soon became quite clear that the